 Trying to motivate your employees without success?
 Here are some mistakes that even the best managers make at times.

-It’s great that you’re giving your staff incentives for doing well in a bid to keep work motivation high.
-However, by giving out shopping vouchers or time off work to reward your employees every month, you may cause them to aim only for certain short-term rewards, derailing them from achieving major milestones.
+It’s great that you’re giving your staff incentives for doing well to keep their work motivation high.
+However, by giving out shopping vouchers or time off to reward your employees every month, you may cause them to aim only for certain short-term rewards, derailing them from achieving major milestones.
 Additionally, it makes the work environment very transactional in nature; if your employees are constantly asking what’s in it for them when you bring up a new initiative, something has gone wrong.

 Instead, find out what motivates each individual other than just a competitive salary and incentive perks.
 Some people do well because they enjoy the synergy they’ve developed with their team, others thrive on being complimented on their work ethics and having achieved results.
-When you know what drives the individuals in your team, you can then act accordingly to help them love what they do.
+When you know what drives the individuals in your team, you can then act accordingly to help them.

-Offering employees the chance to work remotely or with flexible hours can be a great to improve work motivation.
-Remote working gets rid of commuting time, and allows some employees to flourish given the space to work from the comfort of their own home.
+Offering employees the chance to work remotely or with flexible hours is a great thing.
+Remote working gets rid of commuting time, and some employees will flourish given the space to do their work in the comforts of their own home.
 On the flip side, without proper management, it can lead to a lack of productivity.
-So do set daily or weekly targets for your employees to work towards, and consider using cloud co-working programs like Google Drive to monitor their progress if the need arises.
+Do set daily or weekly targets for your employees to work towards, and consider using cloud co-working programs like Google Drive to monitor their progress if the need arises.

-Being an optimistic person in life is great, but sometimes it pays to consider the possible negatives when taking risks as well.
+Being optimistic all the time is great, but sometimes it pays to consider the possible negatives when taking risks as well.
 We all hope for the best case scenario, but it pays to have strategies in place to deal with any setbacks that may occur.
-A positive attitude is important, but it’s more prudent to hope for the best, and plan for the worst.
+A positive attitude is important for work motivation, but it’s better in any situation to hope for the best, and plan for the worst.

 We’re not saying to leave them in the lurch, of course.
 Instead, appoint employees whom you think will make reliable project leads, and observe from a distance to see how things play out.
 This forces your team to become self-sufficient, increases productivity in the long run, and allows employees to show their work motivation.